MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/cloud-migration-plan-prepare.md

 1. [Enable change tracking](/sql/relational-databases/track-changes/enable-and-disable-change-tracking-sql-server) on the on-premises production database for the expected number of days between the first backup for replication and the next time you'll back up and replicate.
 A minimum of three days is enforced.
 The number of days for which change tracking is enabled can't be changed later without resetting change tracking altogether.

    > [!NOTE]
-   > Long retention periods for change tracking data might cause database resource starvation when high volumes of data are changed on the database, which may lead to reduced database performance and/or loss of the change tracking data.
+   > - Long retention periods for change tracking data might cause database resource starvation when high volumes of data are changed on the database, which may lead to reduced database performance and/or loss of the change tracking data.
 Pick a change tracking period that strikes a balance between migration strategy needs and available resources on the on-premises database.
+   > - Don't enable change tracking if you'll be running data upgrade on-premises, because it won't work.

 2. [Create a full backup](https://learn.microsoft.com/sql/relational-databases/backup-restore/create-a-full-database-backup-sql-server) of the on-premises production database.
 Differential or partial backups aren't supported as they don't include Change Tracking data required for replication runs.
 3. Optionally, deploy the backup database to an Azure SQL Database for improved performance.
 See [Optimizing Cloud Migration Performance](migration-optimize-replication.md).